 The tables below show the results of the pupils' performance at the end of the Foundation Phase (Y2) and the end of the Key Stage 2 assessments (Y6).
-The school and the Governing Body are very pleased with the progress made by all learners.
+The school and the Governing Body are very pleased with the progress made by all learners, and the school is currently in Standards Group 1.